emoracle/getOCISLs/README.md

 ```

 # Getting Oracle Cloud Infrastructure Security Lists and/or Routing information
-Using this script in an environment with a configured and priviledged oci-cli
+Using this scripts in an environment with a configured and priviledged oci-cli
-it is able to get the Security Lists / Routing Tables of a compartment and associate
+They are able to get the Security Lists / Routing Tables of a compartment and associate
 these with the proper VCN cq. subnet.

+- checkIP.sh|bat
+- getSLs.js
+- getRouting.js
+- checkSLs.js

 ### Example 1
 Get all everything around a given IP adress and write the JSON to files in the output directory.
 This is a bash script; a windows bat version is also included